RaspAP/raspap-docs/docs/repeater.md

 ![](https://user-images.githubusercontent.com/229399/224082441-d9db2204-2ea5-434a-b96a-c23aef581a80.jpg){: style="width:640px"}

 ## Overview
 A popular use case for RaspAP is to connect to your wireless network and rebroadcast an existing wireless signal.
-Often known as a *wireless repeater*, this setup is particularly useful if you are experiencing problems with "dead spots" in your WiFi network.
+Often known as a *wireless repeater* or *extender*, this setup is particularly useful if you are experiencing problems with "dead spots" in your WiFi network.
 This step-by-step walkthrough will assist you in creating this configuration.

 ## How a WiFi repeater works